i3dsymposium/i3dsymposium.github.io/2025/posters.md

   authors: "Yiyang Shang, Sasan Bahrami, Paul Diefenbach"
   abstract: |
     SUKI+, a motion-based input framework, enhances digital interactions for users with diverse physical abilities.
 Originally developed for rehabilitation, it enables real-time movement control remapping without modifying game code.
 SUKI+ integrates Dynamic Difficulty Adjustment (DDA) using kinematic and biometric data to dynamically adjust difficulty based on user performance and engagement.
 A pilot study with 11 stroke patients showed improved engagement, suggesting its potential for scalable, adaptive solutions in rehabilitation, accessibility-focused gaming, and interactive training.

-- title: "Terrain3DSketch: Interactive Terrain Authoring through Mid-Air Sketching"
-  authors: "Yang Zhou, Wentao Chen, Xinyu Zhang, Yashan Xiang, Mingyu Zhai, Kun Zhao, Jie Liu, Guihuan Feng, Bin Luo"
-  abstract: |
-    In this paper, we present a terrain modeling approach based on mid-air sketching.
-Users can outline the key spatial features of the terrain with the assistance of sparse 3D strokes.
-This approach can generate digital elevation models based on 3D sketches, giving non- artists the freedom to create personalized terrains.
-Experiments demonstrate that the proposed approach has significant advantages in creative freedom and artistic control in some scenarios.
-Finally, we hope that the approach in this paper can provide a new idea for the automatic generation of 3D content.

 - title: "V2M-DGO: Multi-Dimensional Adaptation Framework for Efficient Volumetric Video Multicasting"